Xtra-Computing/thundersvm/README.md

 # ThunderSVM
 ## Documentations
-The documentations are avaible [here](https://mascot.readthedocs.io/en/thundersvm/) in Readthedoc.
+The documentations are available [here](https://mascot.readthedocs.io/en/thundersvm/) in Readthedoc.

 ## TODO
 - integrate with interfaces
-- nu-SVM